vegawidget/ggvega/src-ext/TypeScript/README.md

 	- `layerByItmLayer()`, generate Vega-Lite `layer` from intermediate layers.
 		- `encodingNameByGeom()`, get Vega-Lite encoding name from ggplot2 aesthetic name based on ggplot2 `Geom` type.

-Then I want to talk about why use this framework.
+Then I want to talk about why we use this framework.

 ### "Don't Repeat Yourself"

 When we design the framework, we want to respect the principle of "Don't Repeat Yourself".
 Think about it.
-If you want to translate the `encoding.x`of Vega-Lite specification, what information we need?
-Get `x.field` from ggplot2 `mapping`.
-Get `type` from ggplot2 `data`.
-Get `x.title` from ggplot2 `labels`.
-Get `x.scale` from ggplot2 `scales`.
+If you want to translate the `encoding.x` of Vega-Lite specification, what information we need?
+We have to get `x.field` from ggplot2 `mapping`, get `type` from ggplot2 `data`, get `x.title` from ggplot2 `labels` and get `x.scale` from ggplot2 `scales`.
 If you put all of them into one function `encodingX()`, it will be so large and complicated.
 And you will have to repeat these steps when you translate other aesthetics, like y, size, color, shape, etc. However, in this framework, the translation process has been simplified.
 For example, you can translate all ggplot2 `mapping` by function `itmEncodingObjectByMappingObject()`.
 You can translate all ggplot2 `scales` by function `itmLayerArrayByScalesArray()`.
-Their translation functions are kind of high cohesion and low coupling so that you don't need care that they influence each other.
+These translation functions are kind of high cohesion and low coupling so that you don't need care that they influence each other.

-### Friendly to `scales` and `labels`
+### Respect the philosophy of ggplot2

 When we design the framework, we noticed one important thing that `scales` and `labels` in ggplot2 are very different from them in Vega-Lite spec.
 In the philosophy of ggplot2, all layers share the same `scales`, `labels` and `coordinates`.
 But in Vega-Lite, every layer has its `title` and `scale`.
 Then we decide to only specify a `scale` or a `label` for the first appearance of the aesthetic in the layers list.
 That's why we put `itmLayer()`, `itmLayerArrayByLabelsObject()` and `itmLayerArrayByScalesArray()` at the same level.
 We translate ggplot2 `labels` and `scales` based on all the intermediate layers rather than the intermediate encoding.
 We also care about the order of the functions.
 For example,  `itmLayerArrayByLabelsObject()` is before `itmLayerArrayByScalesArray()`.
 If the `scales` has a `name`, it will substitute the corresponding `name` in `labels`.
 The framework just does what ggplot2 does.

 ### Easy to add another Geom/Stat/Scale/etc.

 Since the functions of this framework are high cohesion and low coupling, it should be easy to add a new Geom/Stat/Scale/etc. If you want add another `geom` type, you can just change the function `markByGeom()` and function `encodingNameByGeom()`.
 If you want to add another `scale`, you can just change the function `itmLayerArrayByScalesArray()`.
-If you want to add another, you can just change the function `itmEncodingObjectByStat()`.
+If you want to add another `stat`, you can just change the function `itmEncodingObjectByStat()`.
 Here are some examples of adding another Geom/Stat/Scale/etc.

 - Add `GeomLine`